 How do businesses display their products for sale?
 They need a simple set of tools to:

-This especially applies to small, local businesses that cannot afford to hire a marketing team or retain a large support team.
+This is especially true for small, local businesses.
+No need to hire a marketing team or retain a large support team.

 Why do customers need online marketplaces?

 - open all the time – 24/7/365